Peter Ostrum: Willy Wonka

 Ostrum was in the sixth grade and performing at the Cleveland Play House children's theater, when he was noticed by talent agents who were searching nationwide for an actor to portray Charlie Bucket in Willy Wonka & the Chocolate Factory.
 The agents took Polaroid photos of Ostrum and recorded him reading from the original novel, then returned to New York.
-Two months later Ostrum was called to New York for a screen test where he sang "My Country, 'Tis of Thee", and a month after that he was contacted and given ten days to prepare to leave for filming.
+Two months later, Ostrum was called to New York for a screen test where he sang "My Country, 'Tis of Thee", and a month after that, he was contacted and given ten days to prepare to leave for filming.
 Ostrum left for Munich on August 10, 1970.

 In 2000, Ostrum recalled that shooting Willy Wonka in Munich was "sort of like being an exchange student for five months".
 Fond memories of his five months in West Germany included watching the construction of Olympiapark, for the 1972 Summer Olympics, and working with Gene Wilder and Jack Albertson.
 As Ostrum had not worked in film before, Wilder took it upon himself to instruct the young actor in the business.
-Ostrum would later describe Wilder as a quirky yet gentle gentleman who "treated people with respect and dignity."
-The bond that developed between the two actors was such that, even though they never saw each other again after filming Wonka, Ostrum described Wilder's 2016 death as "like losing a parent".
+Ostrum would later describe Wilder as a quirky yet gentle gentleman who "treated people with respect and dignity".
+The bond that developed between the two actors was such that, even though they never saw each other again after filming Willy Wonka, Ostrum described Wilder's 2016 death as "like losing a parent"; in the 2023 documentary Remembering Gene Wilder, Ostrum remembered Wilder being fun to work with, and not speaking down to the child actors.

 Ostrum was tutored on-set for three hours a day, though sometimes only for 30–60 minutes at a time.
 Though in his audition he had been assured that his singing would probably be cut and dubbed, it was Ostrum's own singing voice that made it to the screen—albeit significantly cut.
-In a 2011 interview, Ostrum told the story of how director Mel Stuart gave him a clapperboard from the film, and later on asked him how he got it because he had forgotten that he had done so; it is Ostrum's only souvenir from the set.
+In a 2011 interview, Ostrum told the story of how director Mel Stuart gave him a clapperboard from the film, but later asked how he got it because he had forgotten that he had done so; it is Ostrum's only souvenir from the set.